Top 50 Wrongful Death Settlements in the Nation in 2021

 Showing causation can also be easy or amazingly difficult.
 If a car crash happens, it’s comparatively easy to show the defendant’s car did or did not cause the accident.

-But again in cases where medical malpractice is involved, it gets very difficult to show negligence.
-For example, your loved one could die months or years after a negligent act (like prescribing the wrong medicine) happens.
+But again, in cases where medical malpractice is involved, it gets very difficult to show negligence.
+For example, your loved one could die months or years after a negligent act or omission happens (like prescribing the wrong medicine).

 Demonstrating damages in Wrongful death cases

-If you show breach of duty and causation, damages are presumed because you showed the injured person was killed.
-However in cases where harm happens but not death, you can prove both of those but still lose the suit because you didn’t prove the nature and extent of the harm.
+If you show intent or breach of duty and causation then damages are presumed because you showed the injured person was killed.
+However, in cases where harm happens but not death, you can prove both of those but still lose the suit because you didn’t prove the nature and extent of the harm (damages).

-It’s sad other people make decisions which can cause the passing of your loved one, but it’s a reality you have to live with.
-If you find yourself in this heartbreaking situation, contact our Dallas lawyers for a free consultation.
+It’s sad other people make decisions which can cause the passing of your loved one, but it’s a reality we have to live with.
+If you find yourself in this heartbreaking situation, contact our Dallas lawyers for a free consultation and some advice.

 Is Wrongful death “murder” in Texas?